psychoinformatics-de/fairly-big-processing-workflow/README.md

-# A template for decentralized processing
+# A template for decentralized, reproducible processing

 This repository contains all materials described in Wierzba et al. (2021) and can be used as a template to set up similar processing workflows.